Words of Wonder Cheats and Answers for a Swift Victory

 Just as you can combine bonus squares in Scrabble GO and Words With Friends, you can combine them in Words of Wonder too.
-If you have the opportunity to form a word with more than one bonus letter, do it.
+If you have the opportunity to form Words of Wonder answers with more than one bonus letter, do it.
 That’s how you’ll maximize your score and take advantage of multiple explosions and line clearings.

 Unscrambling Letters, Finding Words

-Bask in the glory of accomplishment when you clear an especially challenging level.
+Bask in the glory of accomplishment when you clear an especially challenging Words of Wonder game.
 These word games wouldn’t be any fun if they were too easy, right?
 Feel that same sense of achievement when unscrambling letters by following our tips on how to solve any anagrams game.
 From Wordscapes to Word Chums, they’ll never know what hit them.

 Michael Kwan is a professional writer and editor with over 14 years of experience.
 Fueled by caffeine and WiFi, he's no stranger to word games and dad jokes.